Skyhawk172/CleaningData/Codebook.md

 #### Naming Convention

 (Note that the convention here is slightly different from the original dataset.
-The authors argue that our naming convention is clearer and easy to understand.)
+We argue that our naming convention is clearer and easy to understand.)

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals AccXYZ-T and GyroXYZ-T. These time domain signals